aryan04-t/DSA-Notes/Flow-12 (Heaps)/00_Introduction_to_Heaps.md

 - Heap is a data structure which is always a "complete binary tree", and it holds a "heap property"

-- So, heap is basically a special type of tree, just like "Binary Search Trees" were special types of trees which hold a "Binary Search Property" like: every node smaller than the current node goes to the left of current node and every node greater than the current node goes to its right, just like that heaps also have a unique heap property and we will look into it ahead
+- So, heap is basically a special type of tree, just like "Binary Search Trees", BSTs were special types of trees which held a "Binary Search Property": every node smaller than the current node goes to the left of current node and every node greater than the current node goes to its right, just like that heaps also have a unique heap property and we will look into it ahead